+6. Position the RxSight supplied contact lens [REDACTED] on the cornea using [REDACTED] as the coupling medium.
+The contact lens supplied is similar to those used in other ophthalmic procedures.
+Only the RxSight designated contact lens shall be used.
 7. Instruct the subject to focus straight ahead on the LDD fixation light with the study eye.
 8. Using the microscope, focus on the cornea and verify that there are no trapped bubbles present.
 Confirm alignment of the contact lens by approximately aligning the Purkinje images to the inner circle of the reticle target.
 9. Using the microscope, focus on the RxLAL haptics and align the reticle target with the periphery of the RxLAL.
 10. Press the "Ready" button 11.
 Initiate the irradiation delivery as prompted by the LDD display using the joystick or foot pedal to keep the RxLAL centered in the alignment reticle.
 12. Perform micro adjustments to keep the reticle target centered to the RxLAL and to keep the RxLAL in focus.
 In the case of subject movement, loss of alignment, or loss of focus, pause the treatment, quickly refocus, realign the lens with respect to the reticle beam, and immediately resume treatment to limit the duration of any pauses once the light treatment has been initiated.

 Note: Always maintain the RxLAL in focus by focusing at the haptics.
 Never focus onto the CCC (capsulotomy) or Purkinje images.

-13. If the event of an aborted Adjustment Treatment, do not initiate a new treatment sequence; instead, instruct the subject to return 3-7 days later for refractive evaluation to assess whether an adjustment treatment is required or to proceed directly to a lock-in treatment.
-14. Following the light adjustment, the subject will be instructed to continue to wear their UV protective eyewear as instructed until exactly 24 hours after all the lock-in treatments are completed.
+13. If the event of an aborted Adjustment Treatment, do not initiate a new treatment sequence; instead; instruct the subject to return 3-7 days later for refractive evaluation to assess whether an adjustment treatment is required or to proceed directly to a lock-in treatment.
+14. Following the light adjustment, the subject will be instructed to continue to wear their UV protective eyewear as instructed, until exactly 24 hours after the final lock-in treatment for both eyes has been completed.
 15. The subject will return 3 to 7 days following the power adjustment treatment for another light treatment.
-Depending on the manifest refraction, the subject may receive up to 3 adjustment treatments before receiving the 1st lock-in treatment.
+Depending on the manifest refraction as determined from testing at 4 meters, the subject may receive up to 3 adjustment treatments before receiving the 1st lock-in treatment.
 The necessity of the second adjustment treatment is guided by the LDD.

-Otherwise proceed to lock-in #1 treatment.
+[REDACTED] [REDACTED] Otherwise proceed to lock-in #1 treatment.